-As a technique, it is used most often at the start of a programme or project when different options or courses of action are being appraised and compared, as an option for choosing the best approach.
-It can also be used, however, to evaluate the overall impact of a programme in quantifiable and monetised terms.
+Cost-benefit analysis (CBA) is used most often at the start of a programme or project when different options or courses of action are being appraised and compared, as a method for choosing the best approach.
+It can also be used to evaluate the overall impact of a programme in quantifiable and monetised terms.

 CBA adds up the total costs of a programme or activity and compares it against its total benefits.
 The technique assumes that a monetary value can be placed on all the costs and benefits of a programme, including tangible and intangible returns to other people and organisations in addition to those immediately impacted.
 As such, a major advantage of cost-benefit analysis lies in forcing people to explicitly and systematically consider the various factors which should influence strategic choice.